akai10tsuki/mkvbatchmultiplex/README.rst

     * Documentation
     * Work on job queue management

-If the the program generates interest any further changes and additions will depend on any user base needs.
+The application works for me as is.
+If the the program generates any interest any further changes and additions will depend on user base needs.

 Work on binaries started.